DakaraProject/dakara-player/README.md

 ### Virtual environment

-It is strongly recommended to use the Dakara VLC player within a virtual environment.
+It is strongly recommended to use the Dakara player within a virtual environment.

 ### Install